 Katie Dempsey, M.S.Ed

-School PsychologistKatie is a certified School Psychologist who came to Lang this fall from a Brooklyn-based charter school where she performed individual and group counseling, psycho-educational assessments, crisis intervention, and school consultation.
+School PsychologistKatie is a certified School Psychologist who came to Lang last fall from a Brooklyn-based charter school where she provided individual and group counseling, psycho-educational assessments, crisis intervention, and school consultation.
 She received her BA in Psychology from Villanova University, then entered Fordham University's School Psychology doctoral program.
 She is writing her dissertation on school psychologists-in-training and their ability to effectively consult in schools and partner with teachers.
 She has trained in both independent and public schools, serving students with diverse learning profiles ages preschool through eighth grade.
 Katie is Lang’s reigning Connect Four champion.

 Adrienne Frumberg, M.A.

 Laurie loves finding books to hook kids into reading.
-She especially finds picture books by Peter Sis especially compelling, because of his gorgeous, intricate illustrations and the rich themes he addresses from his childhood in the former Czechoslovakia.
+She finds picture books by Peter Sis especially compelling, because of his gorgeous, intricate illustrations and the rich themes he addresses from his childhood in the former Czechoslovakia.
 Laurie is enthusiastic about anything in any format that excites and interests her students in reading and writing.
 She also loves it when her husband, an actor, reads her a good bedtime story.

 Lauren Arcuri, M.S.
 CC-SLP